ClaraR93/paddle-adventures/README.md

 #### Frequent Visitor Goals

-*I want to see regular updates to potential new places to paddle, places to visit, and things to do*
+*I want to see regular updates to potential new places to paddle, places to visit, and things to do.*

 - As mentioned in my future Implementations under [Features](#features), the explore page will display featured rivers and things to do, that will aim to get updated on a regular basis.
 This will entice users to regularly check the website for feature changes.
 They will also be notified by email alerts of any changes, after registering to the paddling-community.